HYPJUDY/caffe-dnnh/README.md

 cd caffe-dnnh/runtime/12bit # or: 24bit, 48bit
 sh ./run_train.sh # or: sh ./resume_train.sh
 ```

 `run_train.sh` train deep hash neural network defined in prototxt and result models are stored in path `caffe-dnnh/runtime/model`.
+You can modify parameters like max iteration, snapshot in solver prototxt.
+Also note that tens of thousands iterations take time, so you are recommended to train with GPU mode in the background like `nohup sh ./run_train.sh &` and check output with command `tail -100 nohup.out`.
 Read corresponding files for more details.
-You can modify parameters/paths or anything else.

 ## Test
 ``` bash